lonemeow/acc-setup-diff/README.md

 This is a tool for comparing car setups for Assetto Corsa Competizione and easily seeing the differences.

+If you just want to use the tool, head over to https://lonemeow.github.io/acc-setup-diff/

 ## FAQ

 ### Can someone else see the setups I am comparing?
 Is the data sent somewhere?